tiequan12345/tiequan-pnl-webapp/PRD.md

 	•	Use DB indexes as defined.
 	•	Reliability:
 	•	DB backups via exports.
-	•	If price refresh fails, “Prices stale” warning should be visible.
+	•	If price refresh fails, "Prices stale" warning should be visible.
 	•	Observability (MVP‑light):
 	•	Log API errors.
 	•	Show user‑visible error toasts where sensible.
+	•	UX consistency:
+	•	Major layout changes should be avoided; new functionality should be slotted into or around the existing dashboard shell where possible.
+	•	Refactors for routing or state management should preserve the current aesthetic and interaction patterns.

 ⸻